-- Vote for shareholder proposals that ask the company to take steps to nominate more women and racial minorities to the board. - Vote for shareholder proposals asking for reports on board diversity. - Vote for shareholder proposals asking companies to adopt nomination charters or amend existing charters to include reasonable language addressing diversity.
+- Vote for shareholder proposals that ask the company to take steps to increase diversity to the board. - Vote for shareholder proposals asking for reports on board diversity. - Vote for shareholder proposals asking companies to adopt nomination charters or amend existing charters to include reasonable language addressing diversity.